Nenniana/MinesweeperML/README.md

 ## Potential Enhancements

-- **Advanced Training Techniques**: Experimenting with more sophisticated training methods or additional models could further improve the performance and efficiency of the agents in solving Minesweeper puzzles.

 - **Enhanced Visualization**: Adding more detailed visual feedback for the agent's decision-making process could help in better understanding the model's learning and actions.

 ## Usage